Thai Pad See Ew (Stir-Fried Noodles) is often referred to as “Street” food in Thailand, as it is found in many of the open food markets.

 Separate the stems from the leaves and cut the stems on the diagonal.
 Cut them however long you like.
 I like to do about 1.5 inches.
-Rough chop the leaves.
+Roughly chop the leaves.
 When the noodles feel pliable, remove them from the water to drain.
 Mince the garlic.
-Cut your chicken, pork or beef into bit size pieces.
+Cut your chicken, pork or beef into bite size pieces.

 For this recipe post, I made Beef Thai Pad See Ew and used Flank Steak, cut very thin, and into bite size pieces.
 Well, actually, my husband, cuts it for me.
 Well, actually, we buy a huge amount and cut all the beef up and freeze it in our Foodsaver, so whenever we want Pad See Ew, we already have the beef all cut.
 We do that with pork and chicken too. 🙂 This is a favorite in our house and cooks up in under 15 minutes.

 How weird is that shadow in my skillet?
 It looks like a cartoon skunk-wolf.
 Not that I have ever seen a skunk-wolf before.
 Not that there is even such a thing as a skunk-wolf.

 Anyway, add your oil to the hot Wok or skillet and let it sizzle.
 Drop in your meat and the Chinese Broccoli Stems and cook until the meat is pretty much cooked all the way.
 This should take just a minute or two.
 Once the meat is cooked, use a Metal Spatula and push everything to the side.

 At this point, turn down the heat a bit and then add in the Rice Flake Noodles.
 Pour the sauce over the noodles and let the noodles sit there for a minute.
 You want the noodles to caramelize with sauce a bit.
 If any brown bits form on the bottom, scrape them up.
 Those are yum.